Help get yourself started with the Linux operating system with this handy Linux Command sheet.

 WGET Command

-command is a useful utility for downloading files from a website to your device.
+The wget command is useful for downloading files from a website to your device.

 wget [OPTIONS] [URL]